awsdocs/iam-user-guide/doc_source/list_databasequerymetadataservice.md

 ## Resources Defined by Database Query Metadata Service<a name="databasequerymetadataservice-resources-for-iam-policies"></a>

-Database Query Metadata Service has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+Database Query Metadata Service does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to Database Query Metadata Service, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for Database Query Metadata Service<a name="databasequerymetadataservice-policy-keys"></a>

 DBQMS has no service\-specific context keys that can be used in the `Condition` element of policy statements\.
 For the list of the global context keys that are available to all services, see [Available Keys for Conditions](reference_policies_condition-keys.html#AvailableKeys) in the *IAM Policy Reference*\.

+**Note**
 $\{ConceptsDocRoot\}